log-oscon/Standards/Stylesheets/Coding Style.md

 ```

 Default styles should be mobile-first, with variations/corrections added with media queries conditioned with `min-width`.
 However, the use of `max-width` is encouraged if it results in easier code to read and maintain.

-### Location-based Styling

-Never use it.
-We code in WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (post-type, single, front-page, home-page, to name a few), but try not to.
-Add a modifier class to your block based on its location and apply your overrides/extensions to that class.
-(Outside the WordPress environment the advice is the same!)

 ## Sass